Every business can (and should) be doing its bit for the planet.

 Did you know that 300 billion emails are sent every day?

-So how does EcoSend work?
-You'll still get all the email tools and features you need to send amazing email campaigns!
-But, EcoSend runs on renewable energy sources and we’ll plant trees on your behalf just for using us. 💡🍃
+Best of all, with EcoSend, you'll still get all the email tools and features you need to send amazing email campaigns.
+However, EcoSend runs on renewable energy sources to lower your email carbon footprint.
+Plus we’ll plant trees on your behalf of your business just for using us.

 So how big is the problem?
 Research by MeetGreen found that the average event attendee creates around 176.67 KG of CO2.